timikurucz/exam-web-2016-07-25/README.md

 -------------

-Create a webapp, that is able to decode encoded text with Ceasar Cipher.
+Create a web-app, that is able to decode encoded text with Ceasar Cipher.

 It should have one page consisting several things:
  - A text area to place the encrypted text